milvusrobotics/docs/source/3_3_simple_communication.rst

 	return 0;
 	}

 In here additionaly, We're looking to first characters of string.
-If it is Hello, Subscriber understands that message is in English:
+If it is ``Hello``, Subscriber understands that message is in English:

 .. code-block:: c